SowTag/getignore/README.md

 * [Disclaimer](#disclaimer)

 ## Usage

+Update: This CLI tool can easily be installed if you have Go using `go install github.com/SowTag/getignore/cmd/getignore@latest`.
+This will automatically download, compile and place getignore in your `$PATH`.
+Happy ignoring!

 I recommend compiling this yourself and placing the binary somewhere on your `$PATH`.
 Assuming the compiled binary name is `getignore`:

 * `getignore` will show the program's correct usage and fetch a list of available .gitignore templates